-I shouldn’t even have to tell you this, because anything can happen in life (and trust me, I have been there and bought that t-shirt on how stuff can really hit the fan in your life), but you have to have some a little something left aside in case you can’t work or if you have to go away from home because of an emergency.
-If possible, you should also save to achieve goals or dreams in life – such as buying a car, a house, a vacation that you really want to take, or even for your own wedding.
+I shouldn’t even have to tell you this, because anything can happen in life, but you have to have some a little something left aside in case you can’t work or if you have to go away from home because of an emergency.
+If possible, you should also save to achieve goals or dreams in life – such as buying a car, a house, a vacation that you really want to take, and even for your own wedding.
 So yes, I believe in having an emergency fund and a goal/dream fund.
 Set your budget according to how much you have coming in, and stick to it every month.
 If you have a lot of debt, and you can’t afford to save a lot, then save what you can.
 A little bit is better than nothing.

 I keep my receipts because it helps me see where I can cut back on my spending, and it also helps ensure that everything I’m writing down is accurate.
 If you do online shopping you can always print off the invoice that they send you via email and stick it in your receipt folder.
 I thought about buying one of those fancy ribbed things that people hold receipts in but in the end, I settled on using an old pencil case.
 It zips up (which means everything stays in place), and when I run numbers at the end of the month everything is paper clipped together in there.
-I don’t keep my receipts all year long (because I think that would be too much for me), instead, I keep the receipts of the month, write them down as they come in, and recycle them at the end of the month (consequently making room for new receipts).
+I don’t keep my receipts all year long, instead, I keep the receipts of the month, write them down as they come in, and recycle them at the end of the month.

 Tip #5: Revisit your budget annually